Developer Guide

 This section describes some noteworthy details on how certain features are implemented.

-Add tasks (todo
+Add tasks (todo and event) feature

 Parser: